Dries Buytaert

 $ composer require drupal/core-dev --dev --update-with-all-dependencies

-The command above will download and configure PHPUnit, along with other development dependencies that are considered a best-practice for Drupal development (e.g. PHPStan).
+The command above will download and install PHPUnit, along with other development dependencies that are considered a best-practice for Drupal development (e.g. PHPStan).

 Configuring PHPUnit for Drupal

 Once installed, you still have to configure PHPUnit.
-All you need to do is set two variables:
+All you need to do is set two variables in your shell:

 • SIMPLETEST_BASE_URL should be the URL of your site (e.g. http://localhost/).